openvinotoolkit/mediapipe/README.md

 # OpenVINO&trade; Model Server fork of [MediaPipe](https://google.github.io/mediapipe/).
-This repository is allowing users to take advantage of OpenVINO&trade; in mediapipe pipeline.
+This repository is allowing users to take advantage of OpenVINO&trade; in mediapipe framework.
 During the graph execution the inference calls on pretrained models are directed to OpenVINO&trade; Model Server instance initialized and parametrized by the specific inference calculators.

-- the fork is based on original mediapipe release origin/v0.9.1 (Author: Sebastian Schmidt <mrschmidt@google.com> Date:   Tue Jan 24 12:11:53 2023).
+We show in several demos the full required configuration but any graph with proper adjustements can run with OpenVINO&trade; backend.

 # List of main features
-- inference calculators that allow the use of OpenVINO&trade; backend for effective inference inside mediapipe application.
+- inference calculators that allow the use of OpenVINO&trade; backend for effective inference inside mediapipe framework.

 # List of changes introduced in this repository fork